rflorenc/openshift-backup-infra/examples/README.md

 # Stateful application backup/restore (mysql)

-This example is taken as is almost entirely from https://github.com/konveyor/velero-examples.
+This example is almost the same as the one at https://github.com/konveyor/velero-examples.

 The differences are:
 * we are using a Deployment instead of a DeploymentConfig.